 Welcome to my kitchen!

 There are just a couple of steps in making this.
-After recipe testing, this is the order that I like to go in.
+After making this recipe multiple times, this is the order that I like to go in to save time and easy assembly.

 STEP 1 - Garlic Aioli